bede/hostile/README.md

 ## Install

 Hostile is tested with Ubuntu Linux 22.04 and MacOS 12, and WSL2.
-Since it has non-Python depedencies (Minimap2, Bowtie2, Samtools & Bedtools), [Mini]conda and Docker are the recommended ways to use it.
+Since it uses non-Python depedencies (Minimap2, Bowtie2, Samtools & Bedtools), Installation with Conda/Miniconda or Docker is recommended.

 ### Conda